 Lighting Landmarks Across Canada Shine Blue for World Asthma Day & Asthma Awareness Month

-This World Asthma Day (Tuesday, May 6) and Asthma Awareness Month (May), iconic landmarks across Canada will illuminate in blue, standing in solidarity with the more than 4.6 million Canadians living with asthma and in remembrance of the 300 lives tragically lost to the disease each year.
+On World Asthma Day (Tuesday, May 6) and throughout Asthma Awareness Month (May), iconic landmarks across Canada illuminated in blue, standing in solidarity with the more than 4.6 million Canadians living with asthma and in remembrance of the 300 lives tragically lost to the disease each year.

 Alberta